 I bristle when people treat teaching as a fall back career.
 Refrain from projecting the attitude that if “a tenure track position doesn’t work out, I’ll just be a high school teacher.”
 For people who make high school teaching their career, entering teaching and obtaining a professional teaching license requires:

 - a teaching license with student teaching, and passing the edTPA*

 - passing scores on content tests in every field I intended to teach to qualify for my initial teaching license (despite having degrees in biology, chemistry, and geology, and the required coursework to be considered qualified to teach physics I was required to take two standardized combination content tests for my initial licensure)

 - in my state, the completion of a four-year mentorship program, completed during my first four years teaching.

-But I completed my initial licensure work just before the edTPA rolled out, and my licensure program required I complete and submit the access during it’s trial period.
+*But I completed my initial licensure work just before the edTPA rolled out, and my licensure program required I complete and submit the access during it’s trial period.

 Did you start teaching at the high school level after a PhD?
 I’d love to hear your story!
 Why did you choose k-12, and what was your process?